TALK with your Doctor! (Part II of III) What should I do when the doctor speaks waaaay over my head?

 How can we avoid these misunderstandings?

-It is better to paraphrase, repeat, and write down, then ask the doctor to read our words or listen to our understanding of our care plan, than to risk our lives.
+It is better to paraphrase, repeat, write down, and have the doctor listen to and read your words and hear your understanding of his/her recommended careplan, than risk your life.

 Yes, doctors are busy and seem to whip in and out of appointments.
-But our LIFE depends on it.
-We must stand our ground and be sure we understand fully what our doctor is recommending.
+But your LIFE depends on it.
+Stand your ground and be sure you understand fully what your doctor is recommending.

 A personal example will illustrate:

-After outpatient surgery, the doctor explained my care plan.
-I kept asking questions and he seemed rushed and didn’t want to give me the time.
-Finally feeling pressured, I stopped asking and took what I understood to be the post-surgical care plan and what I could expect for healing.
+After outpatient surgery, my doctor explained to me the careplan.
+I kept asking questions and he seemed rushed and didn't want to give me the time.
+Finally feeling pressured, I stopped asking and took what I understood to be the post-surgical careplan and what I could expect for healing.